 Detective Robertson filed his report eight months after the medical examiner had published his conclusions regarding the case.
 Why, at that late date, were the blood samples given to the coroner?
 Why not sooner?

-For the victim’s family, the treatment of the victim’s blood samples raises serious doubts about the LBPD’s ability and willingness to handle evidence competently.
+For Dana’s family, the treatment of her blood samples raises serious doubts about the LBPD’s ability and willingness to handle evidence competently.